UiP9AV6Y/docker-container-discovery/README.md

   * name

   The name of the image.
-Non-alphanumeric characters are replaced with hypens.
+Non-alphanumeric characters are replaced with hyphens.
   (e.g. **example_company/my_server** becomes *example-company-my-server*)

   * ident